Complete complex parabolic geometries: Cartan connections

-are all pullbacks via covering maps, so completeness is preserved from $\Gtot/\Gpt$ and reflected to $M$. \end{proof} To show that this theorem brings new insight: \begin{corollary} If $\dim \Gtot/\Gpt \ge 4$, then infinitely many compact manifolds bear no flat $\Gtot/\Gpt$-Cartan geometry. \end{corollary} \begin{proof} Construct manifolds with fundamental group defying $\Gtot$, following Massey \cite{Massey:1967}.
-The fundamental group can be finite or infinite, as long as it has no quotient group belonging to $\Gtot$, for example a free product of finitely presented simple groups not belonging to $\Gtot$. \end{proof}
+are all pullbacks via covering maps, so completeness is preserved from $\Gtot/\Gpt$ and reflected to $M$. \end{proof} \al{Let us see that this theorem brings new insight.} \begin{corollary} If $\dim \Gtot/\Gpt \ge 4$, then infinitely many compact manifolds bear no flat $\Gtot/\Gpt$-Cartan geometry. \end{corollary} \begin{proof} Construct manifolds with fundamental group defying $\Gtot$, following Massey \cite{Massey:1967}.
+The fundamental group can be finite or infinite, as long as it has no quotient group belonging to $\Gtot$.
+For example, the fundamental group could be a free product of finitely presented simple groups not belonging to $\Gtot$. \end{proof}